DataVoke/javascript-style-guide/README.md

     ```

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
-  - [23.4](#naming--leading-underscore) Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](https://eslint.org/docs/rules/no-underscore-dangle.html)
+  - [23.4](#naming--leading-underscore) Trailing or leading underscores are allowed. eslint: [`no-underscore-dangle`](https://eslint.org/docs/rules/no-underscore-dangle.html)

-    > Why?
-JavaScript does not have the concept of privacy in terms of properties or methods.
-Although a leading underscore is a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
-This convention might lead developers to wrongly think that a change won’t count as breaking, or that tests aren’t needed. tl;dr: if you want something to be “private”, it must not be observably present.
+    > This was modified from the original code style guide

+    > A leading underscore is a common convention to mean “private”, but understand that JavaScript does not handle these any differently than methods without underscores.
+This should only be used for code readability, not for specific functionality.

     ```javascript
-    // bad
+    // acceptable
     this.__firstName__ = 'Panda';
     this.firstName_ = 'Panda';
     this._firstName = 'Panda';

-    // good
+    // acceptable
     this.firstName = 'Panda';

     // good, in environments where WeakMaps are available